-After two years of attempting to find mushrooms hotspots by myself I was finally lucky enough to of been invited to participate in a family mushroom hunting trip.
+After two years of attempting to find mushrooms hotspots by myself I was finally lucky enough to have been invited to participate in a family mushroom hunting trip.
 I was overjoyed at my chance to find out how the professional do it and have an expert identify my mushrooms.

 Drying Mushrooms including Bolete’s and Parasol caps is an ancient and practical way of preserving mushrooms for use in the winter months.
 Often hung from strings in a dry, dark well aired position will allow the Mushrooms to dry throughly and retain the deep earthy/nutty flavour and scent that is often associated with the species.